My Family

 TORA: 1983–1998

 Tora was my first cat in America.
-A friend found her on the street, but she was not allowed to have pets in her apartment so I adopted her.
-Tora was very smart and enjoyed going outside.
+A friend found her on the street, but since she wasn’t allowed to have pets in her apartment, I adopted her.
+Tora was brilliant and enjoyed going outside.
 She became best friends with Sakura, my first dog in America, and they spent a lot of time together.
 When Sakura passed in 1998, Tora was grieving so much that she left home 10 days after Sakura passed and never came back.